Music composed by Virgil Thomson.

 On the DVD case and insert booklet it is listed as "Virgil Thomson on Virgil Thomson."
 That is misleading and doesn't provide the complete information.

 Actually this is from my interview which took place at the Peabody Conservatory of Music in Baltimore, Maryland.
-This excerpt is taken from my longer 1979 interview with Thomson, now available from the American Music Recordings Collection.
+This excerpt is taken from my longer conversation from April 18, 1979 with Thomson, now available from the American Music Recordings Collection (AMRC 0006).

 Update - December 2007:

-After much delay, the proper credit for the 1979 Virgil Thomson interview has been added by Naxos at the bottom of the DVD case of their reissue of these two Depression era documentary films.
+After consulting with Naxos, the full credit for the 1979 Virgil Thomson audio interview has been added on the back of the DVD case of their reissue.

 The two half-hour documentary films on the DVD were made during President Franklin Roosevelt's New Deal administration of the 1930s, and written and directed by Pare Lorentz.